 With built-in parental controls, a special kids-friendly app, and a host of accessories (including a Minions-themed option), the all-new Ace 3 acts as a coach to get kids more active while having fun doing it.
 Water- and ding-resistant, it handles their bumps with ease.
 With up to eight days' worth of juice, they won't have to take it off.

 This is the priciest watch on our list, but it gives kids access to the Apple ecosystem.
 What that means for you: You can add up to five family members to your existing services, including Apple Music, Apple TV+, and Apple News+, and share app purchases and the family photo album.
 Kids can call or text you.
-You, the organizing adult, invites family members to join the plan and decides what anyone under 13 has access to and which features they can use.
+You, the organizing adult, invite family members to join the plan and decide what anyone under 13 has access to and which features they can use.
 Parents approve any downloads or purchases your kid makes.
 Plus, parents set screen time limits, and limit what apps kids can access.
 The Find My app lets you know where your kids are, and alerts you if they change locations.
 Plus, you can set up a family calendar where everyone can view, add, or change events and appointments.

 So yes, this watch is designed for seniors.
 Who cares?
 It has many of the same features you want your kids to have, including one-button emergency contact calling, text-to-speech functionality, and a big, easy-to-read display.
 Once you create a Care Smart Contacts list, kids can text or call people on that list.
 Best of all, to avoid any scams, they can only receive texts from trusted contacts.
 Parents get one-touch location sharing with contacts.
 The battery lasts roughly two days.